ajmal156/Path-Finding-Algorithms/README.md

 The heuristic is applied to guide the search toward the target efficiently.

 The algorithm explores four directional movements (up, down, left, right)

-# CBS

 Continuously selects the node with the minimum f-cost using a priority queue.